luci/recipes-py/README.recipes.md

   * paths (list(str|Path)):
     path to archived files/dirs, should be absolute path.
 If empty, [root] will be used.
+  * log_level (str): logging level to use, rarely needed but helpful for debugging.

 Returns:
   digest (str): digest of uploaded root directory.